impresso/impresso-language-identification/README.md

 As a result, neither the available metadata nor the individual predictions of a classifier are sufficient to predict the correct language.
-Therefore, we follow a threefold approach:
+Therefore, we follow a  three-step approach:

-1. predict the language of an article using various LID classifiers (stage 1a)
+1. predict the language of an article using various probabilistic language identification classifiers (stage 1a)
-2. aggregate the predictions and make ensemble decision and assess overall confidence of a classifier (stage 1b)
+2. aggregate the predictions, compute an ensemble decision for longer articles and assess the confidence of a classifier by comparing against the ensemble decision (stage 1b)
 3. predict the final language of an article following a rule-based approach and ensemble voting (stage 2)